CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `/etc/ssh/sshd_config` file and change the `authentication-retries` option to 10 and the `login-timeout` option to 200:
+Edit the `/etc/ssh/sshd_config` file and change the `MaxAuthTries` parameter in the `Authentication` section to 10 and the `LoginGraceTime` parameter to 200:

 ```
 cumulus@switch:~$ sudo nano /etc/ssh/sshd_config
+...
+# Authentication:

+LoginGraceTime 200s
+PermitRootLogin prohibit-password
+#StrictModes yes
+MaxAuthTries 10
+MaxSessions 10
 ```

 {{< /tab >}}